tareqimbasher/NetPad/src/Apps/NetPad.Apps.App/ElectronHostHook/README.md

 # ElectronHookHost

-This a place we can run code within the Electron Main process.
+This runs in the Electron `main` process and is called at startup by `ElectronSharp`.

 Entry point is `index.ts`